OpenCageData/opencage-qgis-plugin/README.md

 # OpenCage Geocoder QGIS Plugin

-This processing plugin enables geocoding using the [OpenCage Geocoding API](https://opencagedata.com).
+This processing plugin enables forward and reverse geocoding using the [OpenCage Geocoding API](https://opencagedata.com).
 In order to use it, you need to [sign up](https://opencagedata.com/users/sign_up) for an API key first.
 Sign up is quick and free.

 ## Manual Install